 2. Play with your cat for 15 minutes a day

 When they're kittens, it's almost impossible to forget to play with them, because they are constantly forcing you to with their pleading eyes.
 But it's easy to forget that grown cats need playtime, too.
 The good news: they don't need much.
-15 minutes of playtime a day is very beneficial to them.
+Just 15 minutes of playtime a day is very beneficial to your cat.

 3. Walk your dog in a new location once a month